daniel1noble/meta_physiology/README.md

 Retrieved bibliometric records were screened by ML, DN with SN resolving conflicts.
 Full text screenig? - some papers may be removed at this stage as some abstracts are not very clear?

+## DATA EXTRACTION CORRECTIOMS
-**Important**: **PP made a mistake when extracting the data from Havird et al. 2020 (Functional Ecology).
+ **PP made a mistake when extracting the data from Havird et al. 2020 (Functional Ecology).
 The data and code were hosted in FigShare,  not in Supplement**